Anton-To/GmodPiano/README.md

 Three numbers in the bottom are timings.
 Increasing them might make the program to perform better on servers with high latency.

 t1 - Timing between pressing SHIFT and playing a note for notes that need to be played with SHIFT on.\
-t2 - Timing between pressing a note and releasing shift for notes that need to be played with SHIFT on.\
+t2 - Timing between pressing a note and releasing SHIFT for notes that need to be played with SHIFT on.\
 t3 - Timing between pressing and releasing a note for notes that dont need SHIFT to be pressed.

 I'm not a professional programmer so plese dont mind the code quality.